 How Do I Obtain a Copy of the Report from Local Police?

 If the responding officer was a member of a local municipal police office or county sheriff’s department, you would need to contact the relevant office and follow their required procedures.
 Most locations will allow you to file a request online, by mail, or in person.
 The Central Illinois car accident attorneys at Spiros Law, P.C. can help you determine which office to make the request from.
 We can even take care of the process on your behalf.
+Additionally, it is important to know how to read your accident report.
+We can help with this too.

 Contact a Kankakee Car Accident Attorney Today